CtrlK

 Distinctiveness Conflict Risk

 The combination of RAG, vector search, and agent orchestration provides some distinctiveness, but terms like 'production-ready LLM applications' and 'enterprise AI integrations' are broad enough to overlap with many AI-related skills.
-Without clearer boundaries, it could conflict with general coding skills or other AI-focused skills.
+It could easily conflict with general coding skills, API integration skills, or other AI/ML skills.

 2 / 3